 If you feed your cat kibble, it’s essential to provide a clean, appealing source of fresh water.
 Pet water fountains work well in enticing cats to drink, and their filters ensure a fresh, clean water supply.

 Cats on dry food-only diets are slightly more prone to obesity and diabetes than cats who eat wet food.
 Part of this is due to the high carbohydrate levels in many kinds of kibble, and part is due to the free-choice feeding of dry food which gives cats 24-hour access to food.

 If your cat is getting a little pudgy, ration the dry food rather than serving it all-you-can-eat style.
 To avoid feline diabetes, stick to a premium dry food or switch to a canned food diet.

 So, that means wet food is better, right?
 Well, not necessarily.
 A very cheaply produced wet food is not better for your cat than a premium quality dry food.

 Check the ingredients.
 It should list an animal protein source as its number one ingredient, and ideally, it should not contain meat by-products.

 Some argue that a canned food diet can lead to dental problems including gingivitis, but if you adhere to a schedule of regular dental checkups and cleanings, this really isn’t an issue.

-Ultimately, whether you choose canned food or kibble, it should be a premium cat food with quality ingredients.
+Ultimately, whether choosing wet cat food vs. dry cat food, it should be a premium cat food with quality ingredients.
 The higher initial cost will be offset long-term by reduced veterinary costs.